dbrgn/galerio/README.md

 - Simple CSS3/Flexbox based gallery
 - Touch friendly lightbox for viewing images in full screen
 - ZIP download of entire gallery (can be turned off)
+- When resizing images, detect panorama photos and do not scale them

 ## Building